 Start with the simplest thing that could possibly work.

 This is an agile concept (actually from Extreme Programming, technically), but it’s great for helping you get unstuck from any creative problem (see other tips here and here).
-You have to simply resolve to not worry about whether your design is going to be any good, and just go ahead and do the design.
-(Tweet This) Or the writing.
+You have to simply resolve to not worry about whether your design is going to be any good, and just go ahead and do the design. ([tweetthis]Don’t worry if your first design is going to be any good.
+Just go ahead and do it.[/tweetthis]) Or the writing.
 Or the coding.
 Whatever it might be.
 The goal is to get the first draft done.
 First drafts are usually awful, but you can’t get to a good second (or third, fourth, fifth, hundredth) draft until you’ve written the first draft.

 For example, if I have to design a new user interface component (and I’m not a designer at all!)
 I will just take a pen and paper, or use Balsamiq, to create a rectangle that’s going to be the outside, and inside it I’ll put the buttons and fields that seem to me at that moment to need to be there.
 My only goal is to get something that could possibly, in some limited fashion, capture or present the information that was necessary.